zalando/nakadi/docs/_documentation/intro.md

 ## Nakadi community

-Nakadi ecosystem has a lot of related projects.
-Please check [zalando-nakadi](https://github.com/zalando-nakadi/)
+There is a large ecosystem of projects around Nakadi.
+Check they out on [zalando-nakadi](https://github.com/zalando-nakadi/)